 Advisor Information

+MHC’s 130+ Student organizations and groups contribute powerfully to the vibrant co-curricular life of Mount Holyoke College and represent an incredible array of community interests.
 As an advisor to a student organization, you guide students in leadership positions, act as a confidant in both personal and MHC related matters, share MHC's history and mission, and assist in the student organization's day-to-day operations.
 In short, you play a critical role in ensuring the student organization's success.

 • Can I be an advisor?